Commanders, a wargame digest

 Roll a D6 …… 2, that result says;

 1st & 2nd Brigade, plus Battery H push down the Old Mine Road.
-1st Brigade will clear Peavine Ridge and 2nd Brigade with the artillery will push on along the road to seize Duffy’s Mill (Remember 2nd Brigade commandet - Colonel Sullivan, is suffering from exhaustion).
+1st Brigade will clear Peavine Ridge and 2nd Brigade with the artillery will push on along the road to seize Duffy’s Mill (Remember 2nd Brigade commander - Colonel Sullivan, is suffering from exhaustion).

 3rd Brigade will advance directly down Piney Turnpike to capture Rock Spring, while Colonel Brodhead will take his two cavalry regiments to secure Dowdall Church.